wytriam/travis-ci-tutorial/README.md

 [![Code Coverage](https://codecov.io/github/bdwolfe/travis-ci-tutorial/coverage.svg)](https://codecov.io/gh/bdwolfe/travis-ci-tutorial)

 # travis-ci-tutorial
 Just to learn how to use travis-ci in a java project!
+Modified from [Joao Neto's tutorial](https://github.com/joaomlneto/travis-ci-tutorial-java)

 This is a working minimal example of how to use Travis CI (and Codecov) with Java on GitHub.